SeaPort Manatee resumes fuel distribution, serving hurricane-impacted region

 Located “Where Tampa Bay Meets the Gulf of Mexico,” SeaPort Manatee is a dynamic global trade hub, serving as the vibrant ships-to-shelves gateway for burgeoning Southwest and Central Florida markets, with convenient rail and roadway links, including the distribution-center-filled Tampa/Orlando Interstate 4 corridor.

-The closest U.S. deepwater seaport to the expanded Panama Canal, SeaPort Manatee offers 10 deep-draft berths, proficiently fulfilling diverse demands of the container, liquid and dry bulk, breakbulk, heavy-lift, project, and general cargo customers.
-The self-sustaining port generates more than $5.1 billion in annual economic impacts while providing for more than 37,000 direct and indirect jobs – all without the benefit of local property tax support.
+As the closest U.S. deepwater seaport to the expanded Panama Canal, SeaPort Manatee offers 10 deep-draft berths, efficiently meeting the diverse demands of container, liquid and dry bulk, breakbulk, heavy-lift, project, and general cargo customers.
+This self-sustaining port generates more than $5.1 billion in annual economic impact and supports over 37,000 direct and indirect jobs – all without relying on local property tax support.

 Port Tampa Bay

-Port Tampa Bay in Hillsborough County also announced it has resumed fuel distribution and reopened shipping channels on Oct.
-12, which closed after Hurricane Milton.
+Port Tampa Bay in Hillsborough County also announced the resumption of fuel distribution and the reopening of shipping channels on Oct.
+12, following closures caused by Hurricane Milton.

 "We want to express our sincere appreciation to those who helped our port prepare and recover from the impact of the storm.
 The port’s Operations, Security, Facilities and Engineering staff, maritime community, the U.S. Coast Guard, and our local law enforcement and emergency response agencies were critical to our ability to minimize the effects of the storm and help our port to return to operations as soon as safely possible," Port Tampa Bay said in a release.